MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md

 - Licensing
 - LIL_Placement
 description: "Learn about add-on licenses, what features you'll get with it, how to buy them for your product, and how to use your existing carrier with them.
-You can get information on pricing and plan details for Office 365, Communication Credits, and Calling plans. " ms.openlocfilehash: ada45384ed7eb1328954105334523b51825f4bcb ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 04/23/2019 ms.locfileid: "32238313"
+You can get information on pricing and plan details for Office 365, Communication Credits, and Calling plans. " ms.openlocfilehash: fb57fbd44021c28350723c180e16637f41a5cf66 ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 05/20/2019 ms.locfileid: "34273668"
 ---
 # <a name="skype-for-business-add-on-licensing"></a>Licenciamento de complementos do Skype for Business

 ## <a name="what-are-add-on-licenses"></a>O que são licenças complementares?

 As licenças complementares são licenças para recursos específicos do Skype for Business.
 Algumas empresas querem ter a flexibilidade de comprar apenas alguns recursos específicos por um preço competitivo.
-Para adicionar um recurso, compre uma licença de complemento de cada usuário que irá usá-lo.
+Para adicionar um recurso, compre uma licença de complemento para cada usuário que o usará.

 O licenciamento do Skype for Business foi elaborado para proporcionar a maior flexibilidade possível.
-Por exemplo, depois de usar Skype básica para recursos corporativos por algum tempo, você pode adquirir licenças de complemento quando estiver pronto para use mais recursos, como conferência de áudio ou o sistema telefônico no Office 365.
+Por exemplo, depois de usar os recursos básicos do Skype for Business por algum tempo, você pode comprar licenças complementares quando estiver pronto para usar mais recursos, como videoconferências ou o sistema telefônico no Office 365.

 ## <a name="how-does-add-on-licensing-affect-cost"></a>Como o licenciamento de complementos afeta o custo?